Antarctica and the Southern Ocean

 Activities in Antarctica are governed by the Antarctic Treaty of 1959.
 This unique agreement among the claimant states and other countries commits them to using Antarctica for peaceful purposes only, sets aside the potential for disputes over territorial claims, and focuses on scientific research and sharing findings with the rest of the world.

 New Zealand is also party to other agreements, which along with the Antarctic Treaty make up the Antarctic Treaty System.
 One of these agreements is the Protocol on Environmental Protection to the Antarctic Treaty, which designates Antarctica as a natural reserve, devoted to peace and science, prohibits mineral resource activities, and requires assessment of the environmental impacts of any human activities there.

 New Zealand is also a member of the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), which protects the Antarctic marine ecosystem while managing sustainable harvesting.
 In 2016, the 25 members of CCAMLR unanimously agreed to establish a Marine Protected Area in the Ross Sea region.

 Find out more about:

-MFAT is the government agency responsible for New Zealand's overall interests in Antarctica and the Southern Ocean.
-MFAT’s main roles include:
+We are the government agency responsible for New Zealand's overall interests in Antarctica and the Southern Ocean.
+Our main roles include:

-- coordindating policy advice on Antarctica and the Southern Ocean, including the Ross Dependency.
+- Coordinating policy advice on Antarctica and the Southern Ocean, including the Ross Dependency.

-We work closely with a range of government agencies and Antarctica NZ, the Crown Entity that manages Scott Base and is responsible for activities in Antarctica and the Southern Ocean, such as scientific research, conservation and public awareness.
+We work closely with a range of government agencies and Antarctica New Zealand - the Crown Entity that manages Scott Base and is responsible for activities in Antarctica and the Southern Ocean such as scientific research, conservation, and public awareness.